monobasic/Angular-Reactive-Demo-Shop/README.md

 - Off Canvas Navigation is handled via Service, several CSS classes needs to be applied to different components

 ## Possible future features and updates
+- SEO optimization, was out of scope as it invloves server side rendering with Angular Universal
 - Product categories
 - Product stock amounts
 - Make Featured Products for the slider editable via UI